Best Of20 min read

 Pros:

-• Unmatched Gmail integration — truly native, not bolted-on
+• Gmail integration is truly native, not an afterthought

-• Auto-enrichment saves hours of manual data entry
+• Auto-enrichment saves serious hours on data entry

 Cons:

-• Completely useless if you're not on Google Workspace — and that's not an exaggeration
+• Completely incompatible if you're not on Google Workspace — honestly useless

-• Contact limits on lower tiers are pretty restrictive
+• Contact limits on lower tiers are tight

-• Reporting tools aren't as deep as HubSpot or Zoho
+• Reporting isn't as thorough as HubSpot or Zoho

 4. Zoho CRM — Best for Budget-Conscious Real Estate Teams